PhilippSeidel00/TimeSheetGeneratorGUI/README.md

 increase usability by providing a suitable GUI while also adding some handy features.

 ## Project State
 Usability has been achieved.
-Time sheets can be generated, and most errors are caught. <br>
+Time sheets can be generated. <br>
 No additional features have been added to the original application as of yet.

 ## Future Development